NEW! The Certificate Program is now accepting PRE-FORMED CONTEMPORARY ENSEMBLES.

 This program is designed for three types of students:

-- American students (and other students whose native language is English) looking to strengthen their skills before applying to graduate music programs.
+- Students looking to strengthen their skills before applying to graduate music programs.

-- American students (and other students whose native language is English) who wish to focus their music study on American contemporary music.
+- Students who wish to focus their music study on contemporary music.

 UMBC faculty are all recognized experts in the creation and performance of contemporary music.
 Collectively they have premiered and recorded over a thousand new works in the past 30 years.
-Students have full access to the Recital Hall, which houses a beautiful 9-foot Steinway, and to the state-of-the-art recording facilities on campus.
-The program is open to both American and international students (who also take English language classes), enabling rich cultural exchange and collaboration among participants.
+Students have full access to the Concert Hall, which houses a beautiful 9-foot Steinway, and to the state-of-the-art recording facilities on campus.

 - Individual attention to all music students